ChicoState/SEER-SurveyAnalysis/README.md

 * **PreCSPositiveImpact:** Computer Science and Software Engineering are fields that has made a positive impact on the world.

-* **PreInterestUse:** Project Prefernce motivated by product being used by many people.
+* **PreInterestUse:** Project Preference motivated by product being used by many people.

-* **PreKnownLanguage:** Project Prefernce motivated by familiar technologies.
+* **PreKnownLanguage:** Project Preference motivated by familiar technologies.

-* **PreLearnLanguage:** Project Prefernce motivated by learning new technologies.
+* **PreLearnLanguage:** Project Preference motivated by learning new technologies.

-* **PreMakeMoney:** Project Prefernce motivated by potential of product making money.
+* **PreMakeMoney:** Project Preference motivated by potential of product making money.

-* **PreProfessionalNetworking:** Project Prefernce motivated by opportunities of professional/career networking.
+* **PreProfessionalNetworking:** Project Preference motivated by opportunities of professional/career networking.

-* **PreIntersestWellKnown:** Project Prefernce motivated by product becoming well known to people.
+* **PreIntersestWellKnown:** Project Preference motivated by product becoming well known to people.

-* **PreProductProblem:** Project Prefernce motivated by the problem the product adresses.
+* **PreProductProblem:** Project Preference motivated by the problem the product adresses.

 * **PreMotivationComments:** Comments on what make a project appealing.